b-lukaszuk/java_book1_zadanka/ch5/README.md

 Starting from Chapter 5 (other chapters' exercises were too easy)

-# Exercises from chapter 5
+# Exercises from chapter 5 - Methods

 > 5.10 Programming Exercises
 >